How to Pay to Ride COTA

 Seniors Ride for Reduced Rates

-If you are 65 years and older, you can get half-price fares on fixed-route service and no Rush Hour upcharge fees.
+If you are 65 years and older, you can get half-price fares on fixed-route service.
 All you need is a Reduced Fare Senior ID Card, which you can present when boarding the bus.
 Senior Riders also enjoy:

 - Buses lower to the curb that make boarding easy